EthanMcBloxxer/ethanmcbloxxer.github.io/published/antibot-endpoint.md

 I **highly** recommend making a `GetRequest` to this endpoint at `/ping` when the game starts.
 Replit could put your repl to sleep if you don't have the "Hacker" plan otherwise.

-*I want to give up on interacting with this so badly, why can't they just HAVE ANOTHER REPOSITORY with this information?*
+*I want to give up on interacting with this so badly, why can't they just HAVE ANOTHER REPOSITORY with this information?
+I even made an entire repository with an action that completely failed!*